aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ### Working with IDataRecord Implementors

-LINQ Reporting Engine enables you to access the field values of a particular `IDataRecord` implementor by field names using the "." operator in template expressions.
+LINQ Reporting Engine allows you to access the field values of a particular `IDataRecord` implementor by field names using the "." operator in template expressions.
 To use this feature, one of the following conditions must be met:

 - The `IDataRecord` implementor represents an iteration variable upon enumerating an `IDataReader` implementor (see "Outputting Sequential Data" for more information).
 - The `IDataRecord` implementor does not implement the `IDataReader` interface.